-HIIG's growth is also derived from hiring underwriting teams focused on new lines of business.
+Skyward Specialty's growth is also derived from hiring underwriting teams focused on new lines of business.
 While more limited, many of the same risks above apply.
 Most notably, the diversion of management attention, the integration of new personnel and the need to expand management, administration and operational systems are present.
-Also, because these are new lines of business for which HIIG may have limited experience, the results of these new lines could materially adversely affect HIIG's financial position and results of operations.
+Also, because these are new lines of business for which Skyward Specialty may have limited experience, the results of these new lines could materially adversely affect Skyward Specialty's financial position and results of operations.

-HIIG may not be able to manage growth effectively.
+Skyward Specialty may not be able to manage growth effectively.

-HIIG intends to grow its business in the future, which could require additional capital, systems development and skilled personnel.
-However, HIIG must be able to meet its capital needs, expand its systems and its internal controls effectively, allocate human resources optimally, identify and hire qualified employees in its effort to achieve growth.
-The failure to manage growth effectively could have a material adverse effect on HIIG's business, financial condition and results of operations.
+Skyward Specialty intends to grow its business in the future, which could require additional capital, systems development and skilled personnel.
+However, Skyward Specialty must be able to meet its capital needs, expand its systems and its internal controls effectively, allocate human resources optimally, identify and hire qualified employees in its effort to achieve growth.
+The failure to manage growth effectively could have a material adverse effect on Skyward Specialty's business, financial condition and results of operations.

-HIIG may be exposed to goodwill and intangible asset impairment risk
+Skyward Specialty may be exposed to goodwill and intangible asset impairment risk

-HIIG has recorded goodwill and intangible assets in connection with the majority of its acquisitions.
-HIIG is required to perform goodwill and intangible asset impairment tests at least annually and whenever events or circumstances indicate that the carrying value of HIIG's goodwill may not be recoverable from estimated future cash flows.
-As a result of annual and other periodic evaluations, HIIG may determine that a portion of its goodwill or intangible assets needs to be written down to fair value, which could materially adversely affect HIIG's financial position and results of operations.
+Skyward Specialty has recorded goodwill and intangible assets in connection with the majority of its acquisitions.
+Skyward Specialty is required to perform goodwill and intangible asset impairment tests at least annually, which may include qualitative and/or quantitative analysis, and whenever events or circumstances indicate that the carrying value of Skyward Specialty's goodwill may not be recoverable from estimated future cash flows.
+As a result of annual and other periodic evaluations, Skyward Specialty may determine that a portion of its goodwill or intangible assets needs to be written down to fair value, which could materially adversely affect Skyward Specialty's financial position and results of operations.

-HIIG may not be able to receive dividends in needed amounts from its insurance company subsidiaries
+Skyward Specialty may not be able to receive dividends in needed amounts from its insurance company subsidiaries

-In the past, HIIG has had sufficient cash flow from its non-insurance company subsidiaries to meet its corporate cash flow requirements for paying principal and interest on outstanding debt obligations, dividends to shareholders and certain corporate expenses.
-In the future, HIIG may need to rely on dividends from HIIG's insurance companies to meet these requirements.
-The payment of dividends by HIIG's insurance companies is subject to regulatory restrictions and will depend on the surplus and future earnings of these subsidiaries.
-As a result, should HIIG's other sources of funds prove to be inadequate, HIIG may not be able to receive dividends from its insurance companies at times and in amounts necessary to meet its obligations, which could materially adversely affect HIIG's financial position and liquidity.
+In the past, Skyward Specialty has had sufficient cash flow from its non-insurance company subsidiaries to meet its corporate liquidity requirements for paying principal and interest on outstanding debt obligations, dividends to shareholders and certain corporate expenses.
+In the future, Skyward Specialty may need to rely on dividends from Skyward Specialty's insurance companies to meet these requirements.
+The payment of dividends by Skyward Specialty's insurance companies is subject to regulatory restrictions, will depend on the surplus and future earnings of these subsidiaries and has to be approved by governmental authorities.
+As a result, should Skyward Specialty's other sources of funds prove to be inadequate, Skyward Specialty may not be able to receive dividends from its insurance companies at times and in amounts necessary to meet its obligations, which could materially adversely affect Skyward Specialty's financial position and liquidity.

-HIIG is subject to the risk of employee error or misconduct
+Skyward Specialty is subject to the risk of employee error or misconduct